 It’s time to cast away our fears, anxiety, and insecurities.
 It’s time to hold tightly to His truth and respond in confident obedience.
 Are you ready?

 Part of having a strong marriage is working on ourselves as individuals.
-To learn more about taking self-responsibility and becoming the best husband or wife you can be, join us in Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation.
+To learn more about taking self-responsibility and becoming the best husband or wife you can be, join us in Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation.

 Do you struggle with insecurity?
 How do you handle it?
 Leave a comment below and let us know–we’d love to hear from you!